Skip navigation

 • Scheduling health screenings recommended by age

-Also, keeping up with health care appointments helps to catch issues early before complications or more serious conditions develop.
+Keeping up with health care appointments is also essential to catching issues early, before complications or more serious conditions develop.

-High blood pressure, for example, is often underdiagnosed in women, and fewer than one in four women with high blood pressure have the condition managed.
+High blood pressure, for example, is often underdiagnosed in women, and less than one in four women with high blood pressure have the condition managed.
 Black women are nearly 60% more likely to have high blood pressure than white women.
+Schedule your exams!

 Heart attacks can present differently in women.
 Women are more likely than men to have heart attack symptoms that may not include chest pain, such as: